keelancook/missions-center/for-faculty/mission-trips-faculty/prospectus-checklist.md

 - [ ] Proposed trip dates
 - [ ] Trip location
 - [ ] Estimated Number of Students
-- [ ] Visa Information (Do those entering need a visa, and if so what is the cost?)
+- [ ] Visa Information (Do those entering need a visa, and if so, what is the cost?)
 - [ ] Immunizations
-- [ ] Flight information (Proposed itinerary and cost)
+- [ ] Flight information (proposed itinerary and cost)
 - [ ] Housing Costs
 - [ ] Food Costs
 - [ ] In-Country Travel Costs